jasonaaronwilson/omni-c/README.md

 "process" to "kernel" architecture brewing and it will be async messages all the way down).

-Omni C can easily call (aka interop) with C so nothing is lost by focusing on the standard C libraries weakpoints and fleshing out the standard library later.
+Omni C can easily call (aka interop) with C (and to a degree vice-versa) so nothing is lost by focusing on the standard C libraries weakpoints and fleshing out the standard library later.

 ## Using Omni C

 Omni C by default is a transpiler targeting C (and thus wasm via C to wasm translation).

-To produce a native binary, simply invoke the Omni C compler like so:
+To produce a native binary, simply invoke the Omni C compler something like so:

 ```
-  omni-c --executable=my_program *.oc sub-directory/*.oc
+  omni-c build --executable=my_program *.oc sub-directory/*.oc
 ```

 This assumes either clang or gcc are available in PATH and whichever is found first will be used but obviously you can force a particular C compiler with flags.
-Both are high quality C compilers and overall seem to perform similarly.
+Both are high quality C compilers and overall optimized code seem to perform similarly.

 Rather than `--executable` flag, you can use `--library=foo.ocl` to produce a library.
 Libraries are not actually compiled at all, the source files